Tay, AlphaGo, and News Feed Algorithms

 The same is true for cars and houses.
 If the prices for them are just too high overall, the right thing to do may be to found a company that produces oranges or cars or houses and sell them at exorbitant prices.
 By creating competition, you are also ever so slightly lowering prices to be closer to the fair price.

 During the housing bubble, if you thought prices for houses were too low, you would buy houses hoping to flip them out at an even higher fair price.
-But if you thought house prices were too high, it was more difficult to make that bet.
+But if you thought house prices were too high, that bet was more difficult to make.
 You could buy a financial instrument called a credit default swap on subprime mortgage bonds, or you enter the competition by building houses for a relatively low cost and selling them at very high prices.
 Both options were difficult and risky.

 Enter college tuition [Bloomberg]: